 - Calculate Car Accident Compensation Settlements

-- Proving Split Liability For A Car Accident – No Win No Fee Solicitors
+- Claiming For A Car Accident – No Win No Fee Solicitors

 If you would like to know how courts and solicitors calculate compensation payouts, you might be surprised to learn that they don’t use a personal injury claims calculator to do so.
 Instead, they carefully assess all the circumstances, facts and evidence of the case, including the medical report.
 You would have to obtain a medical report by visiting an independent doctor.
 They would review any appropriate medical records and examine you.